 Each year during the Historic Building & Home Tour, local actors present a reenactment of the bold robbery of the Bank of Arizona, which occured June 21, 1928.

 Arriving from Oklahoma & Nebraska, Willard Forrester and Earl Nelson attempted to rob the bank of the United Verde Copper Company payroll.
 Who really fired the fatal shot which brought the robbery to a climactic end?
 Famous lawman Jim Roberts or Bank Manager David Saunders?

 Built in 1926-1927, the Clark Memorial Clubhouse was a gift to the smelter workers of the United Verde Copper Company from William Andrews Clark.
 Upon his death in 1925, funds were disbursed from the millionaire's estate to build this magnificent building comprised of a men's lounge, ladies' lounge, reading room, auditorium, swimming pool, and bowling alleys.
-Tours are scheduled for the third Wednesday of each month.
+Tours are scheduled for the third Wednesday of each month: March 20, April 17 and May 15, 2019.
 Meet your guides at the Clarkdale Museum at 9:45 am.
 A short walk will take you to the historic buildings.
 This tour is handicapped accessible and lasts approximately 90 minutes.
 A donation to CHSM is not necessary but greatly appreciated.